 (c) "High," which means a violation that poses a known significant hazard or possibility of significant direct or indirect hazard to public health.

-(22) "Sale" means to sell; offer for sale; barter; trade; deliver; consign; hold for sale, consignment, barter, trade, or delivery; and/or possess with intent to sell or dispose of in a commercial manner.
+(24) "Sale" means to sell; offer for sale; barter; trade; deliver; consign; hold for sale, consignment, barter, trade, or delivery; donate; and/or possess with intent to sell or dispose of in a commercial manner.

-(23) "Secretary" means the secretary of the department of health or the secretary's authorized representative.

-(24) "Seed" means shellfish that are less than market size for human consumption and have a maximum shell length of:
+(25) "Seed" means shellfish that are less than market size for human consumption and have a maximum shell length of:

 (a) Thirteen millimeters (1/2 inch) for mussels;